 Integrated Perinatal and Early Childhood Services (SIPPE)

-Support is in the form of one-on-one home meetings with a worker, participation in group meetings or community activities.
+Support takes the form of one-on-one meetings with a counsellor in your home and participation in group meetings or activities near your home.

-Support usually begins during pregnancy and continues to be available until the child starts school.
+The support period usually begins during pregnancy or before your child is one year old and remains available until your child starts school.